 Frequently Asked Questions

-Yes, stomach sleeping is unhealthy because it puts excess stress on your lower back.
+Stomach sleepers often benefit from sleeping on a firm spring or foam mattress; the style is usually considered unhealthy because it puts excess stress on your lower back.
 A firmer mattress can better support your torso to prevent this discomfort.
 However, it’s best to just switch to another sleeping position to avoid long-term pain.

 How can I stop stomach sleeping?